Active learning for efficiently training emulators of computationally expensive mathematical models: Simulators, Emulation goals, and emulator models

 For this exposition, a simulator is a deterministic smooth function $f: \mathbb{R}^K \rightarrow \mathbb{R} $ that maps from $K$ input parameters to scalar outputs. $K$ is typically in the many dozens or hundreds.
 We treat the simulator as a \emph{black box} function that can be evaluated (expensively) at specific input values.
 Typically, a baseline set of values $\bm{z}^* \in \mathbb{R}^K$ has been specified for the simulator through data analysis, calibration, or expert knowledge.

-While this setup is not the most general case for which we could present our algorithm, it is not as restrictive as it appears for the following reasons: (i) Many simulators in health that are not smooth are Lipschitz-continuous (i.e. have no ``extreme'' changes in the output given a marginal change in input) and, for the precision demanded in practice and for our purposes, can be treated as if they were smooth functions. (ii) Simulator outputs can be random variables, e.g., if some inputs are random variables, but we are usually interested in expectations of outcomes, which marginalize over the random input variables and result in deterministic mappings. (iii) Most simulators have multidimensional outputs, but, often, we are interested in one critical or composite outcome or are willing to consider one outcome at a time. (iv) Finally, we treat the simulator as a black box and do not attempt to exploit its analytical form.
+While this setup is not the most general case for which we could present our algorithm, it is not as restrictive as it appears for the following reasons: (i) Many simulators in health that are not smooth are Lipschitz-continuous (i.e. have no ``extreme'' jumps in the output given a marginal change in input) and, for the precision demanded in practice and for our purposes, can be treated as if they were smooth functions. (ii) Simulator outputs can be random variables, e.g., if some inputs are random variables, but we are usually interested in expectations of outcomes, which average over the random input variables and result in deterministic mappings. (iii) Most simulators have multidimensional outputs, but, often, we are interested in one critical or composite outcome or are willing to consider one outcome at a time. (iv) Finally, we treat the simulator as a black box and do not attempt to exploit its analytical form.
 Often the analytical form is not available, or, when it is, its theoretical analysis may severely test our mathematical ability or be intractable.

-With reference to more general setups for emulator development, in Section~\ref{sec:extensions} we argue that extensions of our work to stochastic simulators and to simulators with multidimensional outputs require only minor modifications of the adaptive design algorithms that we present below.
+In Section~\ref{sec:remarks} we discuss potential extensions of our work to stochastic simulators and to simulators with multidimensional outputs.